tobiaskortus/covid19-search/processing/README.md

-# Processing
+# Document Processing + Construction of the Data Models

-This readme file describes the perocessing of the CORD-19 dataset in order to provide a suitable set of data models for the information retrieval task.
-This directory includes all relevant scripts for processing the CORD-19 data for using them in the search engine.
-Before performing the processing the [required prerequesites](../README.md) should be installed and configured.
+The following sections of this document describe the preprocessing and processing of the CORD-19 dataset in order to provide a suitable set of data models for the information retrieval tasks used in the search engine.
+The `/processing` directory includes all relevant scripts used for the processing of the CORD-19 dataset as described in the following sections.
+Before running those scrits the [required prerequesites](../README.md) should be installed and configured.

+## Overview

-The processing of the given dataset, in order to create the data models for the search engine, consists of two two parts.
-First the given documents which are given in a json format are preprocessed in order to extract the relevant information and perform additional data cleaning and a vertical data migration from diferent sources.
-After that the processed data is used in order to create the required datamodels that are used for the information retrieval task (document index, inverted index, metadata property graph).
+The processing of the given dataset consists of two main parts.
+First the documents of the CORD-19 dataset which are given in a json format are preprocessed using the following steps:

+- extract the relevant information from the file
+- perform additional data cleaning
+-  vertical data migration from additional sources (GRID, ISO 3166-1 Codes)

-The preprocessing step can be divided into three components.
-The extraction and processing of the authors and institutions, the preprocessing of the document text, containing the title, abstract and body and the processing of the references of the cited papers.
+Hereby the preprocessing, as depicted in fig 1, takes place in three different domains.
+The extraction and processing of the authors and institutions, the paper content (title, abstract and body) and the references of the cited papers.
+The processed data from the different domains are then used in order to create the required data models (document index, inverted index, metadata property graph) that are used for the information retrieval task.

 > Note: The processing of the references is currently not used due to the poor performance.